baiyueh/PANINIpy/Documentation/Papers/population_clustering.rst

 If you use this algorithm in your work, please cite:

-A. Kirkley*, A. Rojas, M. Rosvall, and J-G. Young, Compressing network populations with modal networks reveals structural diversity.
+A. Kirkley, A. Rojas, M. Rosvall, and J-G. Young, Compressing network populations with modal networks reveals structural diversity.
 Communications Physics 6, 148 (2023).
 Paper: https://arxiv.org/abs/2209.13827